Currys PC World Black Friday 2020: Black Tag deals, early offers and predictions

 The offers give you a flavour of what’s to come with Black Friday, with TVs, laptops and electrical goods all expected to be discounted across the Black Friday period.

-Currys PC World also has discount codes, £100 off when you spend over £1500 on Rangemaster cookers and £50 off when you spend over £499 for example.
+Currys PC World also has discount codes, such as £50 off when you spend over £499, for example.

 Best Currys deals from last year